Sean Rooney (volleyball)

-Sean Michael Rooney (born November 13, 1982) is an American volleyball player, a member of American national team, a gold medalist of the Olympic Games 2008 Beijing and FIVB World League (2008, 2014).
+Sean Michael Rooney (born November 13, 1982) is an American former volleyball player who played on the United States national team.
+Rooney was a gold medalist at the 2008 Olympics in Beijing and FIVB World League (2008, 2014).
+He also competed in the 2012 Olympics in London.

 Early life

 Rooney was born in Wheaton, Illinois.
-He attended Wheaton Warrenville South High School and was named the 2001 Illinois State Co-Player of the Year (Greg Pochopien – Carl Sandburg High School) and led the team to the state championship.
-In addition to volleyball, he also played golf and basketball.
+He attended Wheaton Warrenville South High School and was named the 2001 Illinois State Co-Player of the Year (Greg Pochopien – Carl Sandburg High School), and led the team to the state championship.
+In addition to volleyball, he also played golf, soccer and basketball.

 College

 Rooney attended Pepperdine in Malibu, California, where he graduated in 2005 with a degree in business administration.

 During his NCAA career, he was a four-time American Volleyball Coaches Association (AVCA) All-American.
 By the end of his career, he ranked second nationally among NCAA Division I-II players in points per game, as he had 6.35 in 2005.
 He was named the 2005 Division I-II National Player of the Year.

 In 2005, he led Pepperdine to the NCAA Men's Volleyball Championship, as they defeated UCLA on the Bruins' home floor in five sets.
 It was the first time in 35 years UCLA lost at home during the NCAA tournament.
 Rooney was named the Most Valuable Player of the Final Four.